AleksLitynski/tagsystem/readme.md

 ```

 ## Using the CLI
-The tagsystem CLI application is called tsys.
+The tagsystem CLI is called tsys.
 Tsys can create a database of tagged documents
 and perform operations on those documents.

 Tsys will create a database automatically if no database is detected.
 In order, tsys will attempt